 Atria is one of the leading food companies in the Nordic countries.
 The new ESEF reporting requirement accelerated the reform and automation of their external reporting process.
 With Certent CDM, manual work has been automated and there is no time wasted on updating and checking figures.
 Thanks to the new solution, cooperation between Atria’s financial and communications departments is smoother, and the reporting process meets the requirements of tomorrow.

-To fulfil the ESEF reporting requirement and automate reporting
+Fulfil the ESEF reporting requirement and automate reporting.

 A single solution for automating statutory reports.
 A cross-departmental rollout with real-time data flow.

-A simple automated solution that is used to prepare statutory reporting, minimise manual work and the possibility of error and gain a full audit trail.
+A simple automated solution that is used to prepare statutory reporting, minimize manual work and the possibility of error and gain a full audit trail.